OUR CORE VIRTUES

 At Emmanuel Schools Foundation we provide an education of character underpinned by our Christian ethos.
 As a ‘character-first’ foundation we strive to cultivate good character as an end in itself; this raises expectations and supports high levels of performance.
 Our work is characterised by the pursuit of excellence as we seek to make the most of the gifts and talents we have been given.
 We believe in human beings’ outstanding potential, creativity and capacity for good as each one is made ‘in the image of God’.
 We also acknowledge we all need instruction, motivation and practice if we are to nurture the virtues underpinning good character.
 We gain hope for the future as we show gratitude for what we have now.
 We practise the virtue of love as we act unselfishly for the good of others and are able to forgive.
 We exercise wisdom as we choose the right course of action and display integrity as we are truthful with ourselves and others.
 We gain fortitude and courage as we rise to challenges, learning to overcome adversity and to develop resilience.
 We develop self-control as we regulate our emotions and impulses and show humility as we are teachable and keen to learn from our mistakes.
 We act with justice as we treat others with respect and fairness.
-Our inspiration for these virtues, and our schools’ core values of honourable purpose, humility, compassion, integrity, accountability, courage and determination, is the life and ministry of Christ Jesus.
+Our inspiration for these virtues of love, wisdom, courage, fairness, self-control, humility and integrity is the life and ministry of Jesus Christ.

 “Prepare me to carry your presence to the busy world”

 Aidan was born in Ireland in the early 7th century and grew up in western Scotland.
 He lived at the same time as Oswald and it is possible the two men knew each other growing up.
 Oswald invited Aidan to come and help convert the people of Northumbria to Christianity.